kvinay7/interview-preparation/Java.md

               throw new CustomException("Number cannot be negative!");  // throw is used to explicitly throw an exception.
             }
           }

+          // Ducking the exception (no handling here) public static int divide(int a, int b) throws ArithmeticException {
+            return a / b; // ArithmeticException will propagate }
       }
    ```
 ---